cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelDynamic.rst

 .. java:type:: public class UtilizationModelDynamic extends UtilizationModelAbstract

-   A Cloudlet \ :java:ref:`UtilizationModel`\  that allows to increases the utilization of the related resource along the simulation time.
+   A Cloudlet \ :java:ref:`UtilizationModel`\  that allows to increase the utilization of the related resource along the simulation time.
 It accepts a Lambda Expression that defines how the utilization increment must behave.
 By this way, the class enables the developer to define such a behaviour when instantiating objects of this class.

    For instance, it is possible to use the class to arithmetically or geometrically increment resource usage, but any kind of increment as logarithmic or exponential is possible.
 For more details, see the \ :java:ref:`setUtilizationUpdateFunction(Function)`\ .